destroyedlolo/Marcel/Modules/mod_TaHoma/README.md

 Describe your gateway as discovered above.

+> [!TIP]
+> Marcel can manage multiple TaHoma devices simultaneously, each defined in a separate section.
+> The only requirement is to assign a unique identifier to each device (specified in the `TaHoma=` parameter).

 * **TaHoma_host=** TaHoma hostname
 * **TaHoma_address=** TaHoma IP address
 * **TaHoma_port=** TaHoma port (`8443` by default)